kaesholk/minecraftserver/README.md

 	- `-Xmx4G -Xss4M -Dfile.encoding=GBK -XX:+AggressiveOpts -XX:+UseConcMarkSweepGC -XX:+UseParNewGC -XX:+CMSConcurrentMTEnabled -XX:ParallelGCThreads=8 -Dsun.rmi.dgc.server.gcInterval=1800000 -XX:+UnlockExperimentalVMOptions -XX:+ExplicitGCInvokesConcurrent -XX:MaxGCPauseMillis=50 -XX:+AlwaysPreTouch -XX:+UseStringDeduplication -Dfml.ignorePatchDiscrepancies=true -Dfml.ignoreInvalidMinecraftCertificates=true -XX:-OmitStackTraceInFastThrow -XX:+OptimizeStringConcat -XX:+UseAdaptiveGCBoundary -XX:NewRatio=3 -Dfml.readTimeout=90 -XX:+UseFastAccessorMethods -XX:CMSInitiatingOccupancyFraction=75 -XX:+CMSScavengeBeforeRemark -XX:+UseCMSInitiatingOccupancyOnly -verbose:gc`

 	- Note: the first argument `-Xmx4G` is for RAM allocation, so change the number if you want more/less RAM.
 4G should be more than enough,
-	- Also note: unfortunately CurseForge doesn't remember JVM args as far as I know, so you have to paste these in every time.
+	- Also note: unfortunately CurseForge doesn't remember JVM args as far as I know, so if you're using it, you have to paste these in every time.
 However, if the default arguments give you good enough performance, you can just use those instead.
 6. Once Minecraft has launched, connect to the server at **`artists-strongly.gl.joinmc.link`**

 7. Lmk if anything breaks